-There are several ways of accessing New Zealand’s healthcare services, depending on what sort of help you need.
+There are several ways to access New Zealand’s healthcare services, depending on what sort of help you need.

 Looking for regional info?

-If you need medical help, and it is not an emergency, the first point of contact is a GP - general practitioner.
-GPs in New Zealand work in groups called a practice, operating out of a Medical Centre.
+If you need medical help and it is not an emergency, the first point of contact is a GP (general practitioner).
+Most GPs in New Zealand work in groups called a practice, operating out of a Medical Centre.

-A GP is a fully trained medical doctor who can advise you and refer you for further tests or specialist treatment if needed, either in the public health system (which is free) or through private providers (user pays).
+A GP is a fully trained medical doctor who can give you medical advice and refer you for further tests or specialist treatment if needed.
+Treatment may be either in the public health system (which is free) or through private providers (user pays).

 For emergency medical help, visit the local hospital's emergency department.
 They will assess and treat patients who have serious injuries or illnesses.

 If you need medication, you get that from a pharmacy (also known as 'chemist').
 Pharmacies can sell you 'over the counter' drugs like everyday painkillers.
 For more powerful medicine you need to go to a GP first for a prescription.